Kerbside large item collection service

 Other resource recovery options

-Council encourages you to look for other resource recovery options for your large household items, to contribute to a cleaner, greener city by reducing landfill.
+Council encourages you to look for other resource recovery options for your large household items in quality, usable condition, to contribute to a cleaner, greener city by reducing landfill.

 Donate useable items

-To help reduce landfill, donate household items in usable condition to friends or family, a local charity or other reuse and recycling organisations.
+To help reduce landfill, donate household items in usable condition to friends or family, a local charity, or reuse and recycling organisations.
 The organisations below can help you reuse and recycle large household items.

 Council Treasure Troves

-Council’s Treasure Troves in Acacia Ridge and Geebung sell quality second-hand items.
+Council's Treasure Troves in Acacia Ridge and Geebung sell quality second-hand items donated by residents through Council's resource recovery centres.
 The Treasure Troves are operated by the Endeavour Foundation and all proceeds support people with disabilities.
-Donate your items for sale for free at any of Council’s four resource recovery centres.
+Donating to Treasure Troves is free when using Council's four resource recovery centres.
+Donations are not accepted directly at our local Treasure Troves.

 GIVIT